RIPE-NCC/ripe-database-documentation/docs/15.Reference-Manual/01-Reference-Manual.md

 A **route-set** object is a set of route prefixes and not a set of database **route** objects.

 * The "route-set:" attribute defines the name of the set.
 It is an RPSL name that starts with "rs-".
-    * It defines a set of routes that can be represented by route objects or by <font color="green">route</font> address prefixes.
+    * It defines a set of routes that can be represented by route objects or by address prefixes.
     * It can be hierarchical.
 A hierarchical route-set name is a sequence of route-set names and AS numbers separated by colons.
 At least one component of such a name must be an actual route-set name (i.e. start with "rs-").
 * In the case of **route** objects, the set is populated by means of the "mbrs-by-ref:" attribute.
 In the case of address prefixes, the members of the set are explicitly listed in the "members:" attribute.
     * The "members:" attribute is a list of address prefixes or other route-set names.